navalnica/navalnica/README.md

 ### Hey! / Vitaju! / Вітаю! 👋

-:hearts: I'm passionate about developing NLP and Speech Processing tools for **Belarusian language**
+:hearts: I'm passionate about developing NLP and Speech Processing tools for **Belarusian language** and about statistics.

 Since there is only limited number of pinned repositories, here are some more that might be interesting to you